Stocks rise as Wall Street stabilizes after omicron fall - ExBulletin

 Omicron adds more risk to a global economy already grappling with crippling uncertainty.
 Travel bans, including recent moves by Japan and Israel to ban foreign visitors, threaten to disrupt global trade.
 Global supply chains already clogged with bottlenecks could become even more tangled if epidemics shut down factories, ports and freight stations.

 Shipping problems could push prices up, adding to inflationary pressures.
-In response, the world’s central banks could raise interest rates and jeopardize the recovery from last year’s brief but intense coronavirus recession.
+In response, global central banks could raise interest rates and jeopardize the recovery from last year’s brief but intense coronavirus recession.

 The US economic recovery lost momentum when the highly contagious delta variant hit in the summer.
 Economic growth slowed to an annual rate of 2.1% from July to September, 6.7% from April to June, and 6.3% from January to March.
 The S&P 500 had its worst eleven of the year in September, falling 4.8%.